flancian/garden/agora pkg chapter.md

 - #pull [[node club]]

-Once a week or a month (depending on the time of the year), the [[Agora community]] proposes a set of nodes to be provisioned loosely concurrently -- meaning nodes to be contributed to individually, but at roughly the same time.
+Once a week or a month (depending on the time of the year), the [[Agora community]] proposes a set of nodes to be provisioned loosely concurrently over the next period -- meaning nodes to be contributed to individually, at roughly the same time.

 Thank you to [[neil]] and the [[agora community]]!